-For anyone out there dreaming of buying an M, do it now!
-Put 2020 in the rearview mirror and look to the 2021 BMW M4, 6-speed manual transmission for your new and most meaningful connection.
-Become one with the short and precise gears on the 2021 BMW M4, that will propel you to the future and beyond.
-For those that don’t drive manually, the 8-speed M Steptronic automatic transmission is equally thrilling to drive.
+For anyone out there dreaming of buying an M, do it now and with 2021 very far in the rearview mirror the 2022 BMW M4 with a 6-speed manual transmission is your new meaningful connection.
+It’s time to become one with the short and precise gears on the 2022 BMW M4, that will propel you into the Summer of 2022 and beyond.

 The new M4 Coupe is 4.6-inches longer, 0.7-inches wider, 0.4-inches higher, and with a 1.8-inch longer wheelbase than the M4 that it replaces that gives that low and wide can’t catch me look but it is the front end with that fabulous large and deep frame-less BMW kidney grille designed to feed the massive amounts of air needed for fulfilling the cooling requirements under the most rigorous conditions.
 Cooling for the engine and brakes is provided by large additional intakes on either side of the kidney grille.
 At the outer edges of the front bumper, the vertical intakes for the Air Curtains accentuate the width of the car.